scriptweaver1/site/scripts/medusa-origin.md

 **[POSEIDON]:** Your purity sings to me like a siren's call.
 But I believe your piety is nothing but a veil for the harlot beneath.

-**< Poseidon seizes her wrist, and yanks her up, Pinning her to Athena's altar.
+**< Poseidon seizes her wrist and yanks her up, pinning her to Athena's altar.
 She twists and turns to break free.
 He rips away her clothes, baring her breast to the cold.
-Her nipple stiffens in the air. >**
+Her nipple stiffening in the air. >**

 **[MEDUSA]:** **[Struggling]** No!
 I serve Athena alone!
 Release me!
 Gods, your hands burn like fire!